heavyai/heavydb/README.md

 # Code Style

+Contributed code should compile without generating warnings by recent compilers on most Linux distributions.
+Changes to the code should follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

+## clang-format

-A [`.clang-format`](http://clang.llvm.org/docs/ClangFormat.html) style configuration, based on the Chromium style guide, is provided at the top level of the repository.
+A [`.clang-format`](https://clang.llvm.org/docs/ClangFormat.html) style configuration, based on the Chromium style guide, is provided at the top level of the repository.
 Please format your code using a recent version (6.0+ preferred) of ClangFormat before submitting.

 To use:

     clang-format -i File.cpp

-Contributed code should compile without generating warnings by recent compilers on most Linux distributions.
-Changes to the code should follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
+## clang-tidy

+A [`.clang-tidy`](https://clang.llvm.org/extra/clang-tidy/) configuration is provided at the top level of the repository.
+Please lint your code using a recent version (6.0+ preferred) of clang-tidy before submitting.

+`clang-tidy` requires all generated files to exist before running.
+The easiest way to accomplish this is to simply run a full build before running `clang-tidy`.
+A build target which runs `clang-tidy` is provided.
+To use:

+    make clang-tidy

+Note: `clang-tidy` may make invalid or overly verbose changes to the source code.
+It is recommended to first commit your changes, then run `clang-tidy` and review its recommended changes before amending them to your commit.

+Note: the `clang-tidy` target uses the `run-clang-tidy.py` script provided with LLVM, which may depend on `PyYAML`.
+The target also depends on `jq`, which is used to filter portions of the `compile_commands.json` file.

 # Dependencies